muhkartal/NeuroMed/docs/contributing_guidlines.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the MedExplain AI Pro Medical Literature module.
+Thank you for your interest in contributing to the Vital AI Pro Medical Literature module.
 This document provides guidelines for contributing to the project and outlines the development workflow.

 ## Getting Started